MNF/gwb-to-wordpress/README.md

     1. Add it to a BlogML
     2. Save BlogML
-2.  **Post all saved posts to new WordPress site (Wordpress has its own importer)**
+2.  **Post all saved posts to new WordPress site **

+To import blogML format to Wordpress, there are a few tools available.
+If your new blog is self hosted from Wordpress.org, you can install some of available plugins, e.g. http://nixmash.com/on-wordpress/importing-a-big-honkin-blogml-xml-file-into-wordpress/
+But custom plugins not supported in Wordpress.com.
+For Wordpress.com you can use blogmigrator (https://github.com/Dillie-O/blogmigrator ) or BlogML.Helper.exe (http://blogs.biztalk360.com/migrating-your-blog-from-any-blogml-based-platform-to-wordpress-2).
+Blogmigrator has less steps to do, but doesn't import comments.
+If comments are important to you, the only choice that I found is BlogML.Helper.exe
     For each Post in BlogML
     1. Publish to WordPress
     2. Save

 3.  **Update all Posts to change context**

     For each Post on WordPress: